Skip to main content

 Understanding FVGs

 FVGs supported by key support and resistance levels offer high-probability trading opportunities.
-The indicator identifies two types of gaps:
+The indicator identifies different types of gaps based on their formation and market dynamics:

 Cumulative Volume Delta Integration